 Please give generously to help with the cyclone recovery and Covid-19 awareness.

-The Butterfly Trust works with less privileged communities in Vanuatu.
+The Butterfly Trust works with less privileged communities, primarily in Vanuatu.
 It focuses on health and education.
 Its education programmes are both academic and vocational.

 The Trust works closely with the Vanuatu Ministries of Health and Education and other organisations to ensure duplication of resources and programmes is minimised.
 The Trust has Memoranda of Understanding with both the Ministry of Health and the Ministry of Education & Training.

 All donations to the Trust are used 100% for programme work.
 There are no deductions for administrative costs from donations.

 PLEASE GIVE GENEROUSLY so we can support as many less-privileged communities as possible.

 More on the Butterfly Trust: